v-dinkel/MarineFoodWeb-sedaDNA/README.md

     - computes randomized null model of randomly occuring interactions
     - compares with spiec easi results
     - saves interaction graph in outputs and null model benchmark to plots

+- get flow metrics of the module ig1
+    - open 7_module_maturity_plots.py and run it
+    -